 Tesco Autumn/Winter Home Décor: Top Picks

 The velvet teal sofa really stole the show for me.
 The vibrancy would make it a showstopper in any room.
-Upon returning to the office I did not shut up about this sofa.
+Upon returning to the office I did not shut up about this sofa – you can ask my colleagues.

 Pair with: bright fuchsia and canary yellow throw pillows.

 I would be the proud owner of these glasses by now if they weren’t currently sold – I’m not surprised.
-I’ve got an alert set for when they get restocked.
+I’ve got an alert set for when they’re restocked.

 The iridescent glass is brought to life with red wine (much like myself).